Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 ## Tutorial Overview

 In this tutorial, you operate on a simple, single, generic C++ kernel implementation.
 This allows you to eliminate any aspects of the kernel code modifications, topological optimizations, and implementation choices from the analysis of host code implementations.
->**NOTE:** The host code optimization techniques shown in this tutorial are limited to aspects for optimizing the accelerator integration.
-Additional common techniques, which allow for the usage of multiple CPU cores or memory management on the host code, are not part of this discussion.
-For more information, refer to [Profiling, Optimizing, and Debugging the Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Profiling-Optimizing-and-Debugging-the-Application) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).

 The following sections focus on the following specific host code optimization concerns: